ToshioCP/Gtk4-tutorial/gfm/sec9.md

     $ _build/tfe tfe.c tfetextview.c

 Then the window appears.
+And two notebook pages are in the window.
+One notebook is `tfe.c` and the other is `tfetextview.c`.

 I've shown you three build tools.
 I think meson and ninja is the best choice for the present.